-Comedienne Sarah Silverman serves as host, making her mark with a joke about douching that informs George Clooney her vagina smells like a mountain breeze.
-Naomi Watts is the Awards’ Honorary Chair and the ceremony takes place in the largest tent ever.
+Comedienne Sarah Silverman serves as host, making her mark by informing George Clooney that her vagina smells like a mountain breeze.
+Naomi Watts is the Awards’ Honorary Chair and the ceremony takes place in the largest tent ever in Santa Monica.
 Dwight Yoakam and Macy Gray perform two of the Best Feature songs.

-Rainn Wilson hosts the show, sporting a (Dennis) “Hopperz Bitch” tattoo on his chest, and Javier Bardem is Honorary Chair.
-Diablo Cody wins the Spirit Award for Best First Screenplay (a.k.a. “the best award ever” or “this motherf**ker right here) for Juno.
+Rainn Wilson hosts the show, sporting a (Dennis) “Hopperz Bitch” tattoo on his chest.
+Javier Bardem is Honorary Chair.
+Diablo Cody wins the Spirit Award for Best First Screenplay (described by her as “the best award ever” or “this motherf*cker right here”) for Juno.
 Wilson and his writing team later go on to win a WGA award for Best Awards Special for their work on the Spirit Awards.

 British comedian Steve Coogan hosts and Alec Baldwin serves as chair.
-When Mickey Rourke wins Best Actor for The Wrestler, he delivers an expletive-laden six minute speech, which includes thanking the Santa Monica Police Department for giving him a bed to sleep in 10 years ago and encouraging the industry to give Eric Roberts a second chance.
+When Mickey Rourke wins Best Actor for The Wrestler, he delivers an expletive-laden speech, which includes thanking the Santa Monica Police Department for giving him a bed to sleep in 10 years prior and encouraging the industry to give Eric Roberts a second chance.

-The Spirit Awards returns to a tent on the beach in Santa Monica, with actor and comedian Joel McHale hosting.
-James Franco and Natalie Portman garner Best Actor and Actress nods, and while Banksy didn’t show up (or did he?) to accept his award for Exit Through the Gift Shop, artist and subject Thierry Guetta joyfully hops on stage.
+After just one year away, the Spirit Awards returns to a tent on the beach in Santa Monica, with actor and comedian Joel McHale hosting.
+James Franco and Natalie Portman garner Best Actor and Actress nods and, while Banksy didn’t show up (or did he?) to accept his award for Exit Through the Gift Shop, artist and subject Thierry Guetta joyfully hops on stage.

 Seth Rogen hosts the show and The Artist takes honors for Best Feature, Best Director, Best Male Lead and Best Cinematography.
 Director Michel Hazanavicius flies in from the Cesar Awards and gets a police escort from LAX just in time to take the stage to accept his award for Best Director.

-Host Andy Samberg opens the show by saying “fuck you” to Hollywood.
+Host Andy Samberg opens the show by saying “f*ck you!” to Hollywood.
 Silver Linings Playbook wins Best Feature, Best Director, Best Screenplay and Best Female Lead.
-Derek Connolly wins Best First Screenplay for Safety Not Guaranteed and makes a lengthy acceptance speech, during which actor Bryan Cranston intervenes and offers him a shot of Jameson Irish Whiskey.
+Derek Connolly wins Best First Screenplay for Safety Not Guaranteed and, having already enjoyed perhaps slightly more than his fair share of the Jameson Irish Whiskey at his table, makes a lengthy acceptance speech, during which actor Bryan Cranston intervenes and offers him yet another shot of Jameson.

-Host Patton Oswalt receives mid-show motivational messages via Skype from Sarah Silverman, Reggie Watts, Weird Al Yankovic and… his parents.
+Host Patton Oswalt receives mid-show motivational messages via Skype from Sarah Silverman, Reggie Watts, Weird Al Yankovic and his own parents.
 12 Years a Slave wins Best Feature, Best Director, Best Screenplay, Best Supporting Female and Best Cinematography.
 Lupita Nyong’o celebrates her birthday at the Spirit Awards and wins Best Supporting Female.
-Jared Leto wins Best Supporting Male for Dallas Buyers Club and thanks everyone from his family and costars to Jackson Pollock, Pink Floyd, Mark Twain, Ansel Adams, Mozart, homemade burritos and Whitcomb L. Judson, the inventor of the zipper.
+Jared Leto wins Best Supporting Male for Dallas Buyers Club and thanks everyone from his family and costars to Jackson Pollock, Pink Floyd, Mark Twain, Ansel Adams, Mozart, homemade burritos and Whitcomb L. Judson – the inventor of the zipper.

-Joel Gallen joins the team as the executive producer of the 30th annual Film Independent Spirit Awards.
-Fred Armisen and Kristen Bell co-host the show, opening with a hilarious spoof of Birdman (which would go on to win Best Feature) and Whiplash, featuring cameos from Adam Scott, Miles Teller and Bill Hader.
+Fred Armisen and Kristen Bell co-host the 30th annual Film Independent Spirit Awards, opening with a hilarious spoof of Birdman (which would go on to win Best Feature) and Whiplash, featuring cameos from Adam Scott, Miles Teller and Bill Hader.
 Michael Keaton (Birdman) and Julianne Moore (Still Alice) win Best Male Lead and Best Female Lead, respectively.
 Dan Gilroy takes home two Spirit Awards for Nightcrawler: Best Screenplay and Best First Feature.

-Joel Gallen returns as executive producer and director for his second year.
-El Nino threatens the Santa Monica Pier, but clears just in time to make the blue carpet shine brighter than nominee Bel Powley’s azure eyes.
-Comedians Kate McKinnon & Kumail Nanjiani ham it up as hosts—literally (one of Kate’s biggest bits of the night is force-feeding lunchmeat to nominee Paul Dano.)
-The show includes hilarious parodies of Room and Carol, and Spotlight cleans up with Best Feature, Best Director, Best Screenplay, Best Editing and the Robert Altman Award for ensemble cast.
+El Niño threatens the Santa Monica Pier, but clears just in time to make the blue carpet shine brighter than nominee Bel Powley’s azure eyes.
+Comedians Kate McKinnon & Kumail Nanjiani ham it up as hosts, literally – one of Kate’s best bits of the night is force-feeding lunch meat to nominee Paul Dano.
+The show includes top-notch parodies of Room and Carol, and Spotlight cleans up; winning Best Feature, Best Director, Best Screenplay, Best Editing and the Robert Altman Award for ensemble cast.
 Idris Elba wins Best Supporting Male and 14-year-old Abraham Attah wins Best Male Lead for their roles in Beasts of No Nation.
 History is made when Mya Taylor, the first transgender actress to win a major award, takes home Best Supporting Female for her role in Tangerine.